act65/masters-thesis/sprints/exploration/README.md

 ### Maximum entropy

-Want to construct a dataset where each possible state/transition/reward has uniform probability (aka max entropy)
+Want to construct a dataset where each possible state/transition/reward has uniform probability (aka max entropy).

 ## Dimensionality reduction (reduce search space)